 The majority of patients rely on options that include protein shakes, pureed foods, smoothies, and other soft foods like mashed potatoes.
 Hot beverages need to be avoided, and you shouldn’t use a straw as the sucking motion can cause issues with the healing process.
 Smoking and drinking alcohol are strictly off limits while you heal.

-If you want to learn more about the dental implant process and what you can expect during recovery, call Dr. Duc Pham at Premier Dental of South Orange County in Aliso Viejo CA today.
+If you want to learn more about the dental implant process and what you can expect during recovery, call Dr. Marian Bradford at Premier Dental of South Orange County in Aliso Viejo CA today.
 Their team of experts will help you learn to manage your oral health and explain what will happen during any procedure you undergo.
 Call for an appointment today.